anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 RVR:
 : Registrar-voucher-request

-synchronous communication:
-: Describes a timely uninterrupted communication between an end entity and a PKI component.

 # Scope of Solution

 ## Supported Environment {#sup-env}

-The described solution is applicable in domains in which pledges have no direct connection to the domain registrar, but are expected to be managed by this registrar.
+The described solution is applicable in environments in which pledges have a different technology stack or pledges have no direct connection to the domain registrar, but are expected to be managed by this registrar.
-This can be motivated by pledges featuring a different technology stack or by pledges without an existing connection to the domain registrar during bootstrapping.
+This can be motivated by pledges deployed in networks not connected to the operational customer site/domain, e.g., during construction of a site.
-These pledges are likely to act in a server role.
-Therefore, the pledge has to offer endpoints on which it can be triggered for the generation of pledge-voucher-request objects and certification objects as well as to provide the response objects to the pledge.
+Another application is the preparation of cabinets, which are to be prepared to be installed on a customer site/domain.
+As there is no direct connection to the registrar available in these environments the solution specified in this document lets the pledges act in a server role so that they can be accessed by a commissioning tool to trigger the bootstrapping.
+As BRSKI focuses on the pledge in a client role, initiating the bootstrapping, this document defines  pledges acting as a server answering to requests for  pledge-voucher-request objects and certification objects.

 ## Application Examples {#app-examples}

-The following examples are intended to motivate the support of additional bootstrapping approaches in general by introducing industrial applications cases, which could leverage BRSKI as such but also require support a pledge acting as server and only answers requests as well as scenarios with limited connectivity to the registrar.
+The following examples are intended to motivate the support of additional bootstrapping approaches.
+Industrial application use cases are introduced, which could leverage BRSKI as such but additionally require to support pledges acting as server only responding to requests, as well as scenarios with limited connectivity to the registrar.

 ### Building Automation

-In building automation, a use case can be described by a detached building (or a cabinet) or the basement of a building equipped with sensor, actuators, and controllers connected, but with only limited or no connection to the centralized building management system.
+In building automation a typical use case exists where a detached building (or a cabinet) or the basement of a building is equipped with sensors, actuators and controllers, but with only limited or no connection to the central building management system.
-This limited connectivity may be during the installation time but also during operation time.
+This limited connectivity may exist during installation time or also during operation time.
 During the installation in the basement, a service technician collects the device specific information from the basement network and provides them to the central building management system, e.g., using a laptop or a mobile device to transport the information.
 A domain registrar may be part of the central building management system and already be operational in the installation network.
 The central building management system can then provide operational parameters for the specific devices in the basement.
-This operational parameters may comprise values and settings required in the operational phase of the sensors/actuators, beyond them a certificate issued by the operator to authenticate against other components and services.
+This operational parameters may comprise values and settings required in the operational phase of the sensors/actuators, among them a certificate issued by the operator to authenticate against other components and services.
 These operational parameters are then provided to the devices in the basement facilitated by the service technician's laptop.

 ### Infrastructure Isolation Policy

-This refers to any case in which network infrastructure is normally isolated from the Internet as a matter of policy, most likely for security reasons.
+This refers to any case in which the network infrastructure is normally isolated from the Internet as a matter of policy, most likely for security reasons.
-In such a case, limited access to a domain registrar may be allowed in carefully controlled short periods of time, for example when a batch of new devices are deployed, but impossible at other times.
+In such a case, limited access to a domain registrar may be allowed in carefully controlled short periods of time, for example when a batch of new devices are deployed, but prohibited at other times.

 ### Less Operational Security in the Target-Domain

-The registration authority (RA) performing the authorization of a certificate request is a critical PKI component and therefore implicates higher operational security than other components utilizing the issued certificates .
+The registration authority (RA) performing the authorization of a certificate request is a critical PKI component and therefore requires higher operational security than other components utilizing the issued certificates .
-CAs may also demand higher security in the registration procedures.
+CAs may also require higher security in the registration procedures.
 Especially the CA/Browser forum currently increases the security requirements in the certificate issuance procedures for publicly trusted certificates.
-There may be the situation in which the target domain does not offer enough security to operate a RA/CA and therefore this service is transferred to a backend that offers a higher level of operational security.
+There may be situations in which the customer site/domain does not offer enough security to operate a RA/CA and therefore this service is transferred to a backend that offers a higher level of operational security.

 ## Limitations